So you’re thinking about getting… a Ragdoll Cat

 Ragdolls love being with people and will follow you around like a fluffy shadow, looking for love and affection.
 They are even known to greet you at the door when you get home.

 Because of their gentle, affectionate and laid-back nature, Ragdoll cats are perfect for families with children.
-They love to play and do so with their claws retracted, which provides for safer interactions and helps reduce play-related accidents.
+Both as kittens and adults, they love to play and do so with their claws retracted, which provides for safer interactions and helps reduce play-related accidents.

 Because they have such easy-going natures, Ragdoll cats do not fare so well outside of the home, and so are particularly suited to being indoor cats.